Skip to content

 Diagnostics

-Diagnosing PSC involves several steps:
+Diagnosing Primary Sclerosing Cholangitis involves several steps:

 • Medical History and Physical Exam: The doctor will review symptoms and perform a thorough physical examination.